evenfurther/pathfinding/README.md

 ### Directed graphs

 - [A*][A*]: find the shortest path in a weighted graph using an heuristic to guide the process.
-- [BFS][BFS]: explore nearest neighbours first, then widen the search.
+- [BFS][BFS]: explore nearest successors first, then widen the search.
 - [DFS][DFS]: explore a graph by going as far as possible, then backtrack.
 - [Dijkstra][Dijkstra]: find the shortest path in a weighted graph.
 - [Edmonds Karp][Edmonds Karp]: find the maximum flow in a weighted graph.